kwankhede/Statistical-Thinking-for-Humanities-Scholars/README.md

 - **Tools**: Google Sheets

 **Description**:
 This course introduces students to statistical thinking by engaging them in real-life data collection, analysis, and decision-making.
-Students will explore key concepts through community-based projects, hands-on activities, and critical discussions.
+Students will explore key concepts through projectsand critical discussions.

 ---